mfaani/mfaani/content/posts/swift/some-vs-any/index.md

 a = b // ERROR: Cannot assign value of type 'any Equatable' to type 'some Equatable'
 ```

 Basically you can't fulfill the requirement of `some` by passing `any`.
 This is because `some` needs specifics while the purpose of `any` is exactly to _hide_ those specifics.
+Also see [here](https://gist.github.com/mfaani/183c334a75eb5f5e6d35d577a09d5b4f).

 ## Summary
 - Both `some` and `any` keywords can be used to satisfy associated type requirements without explicitly specifying the associated type.
 This allows for more flexibility and abstraction in code.